Having your own perfectly set up recording studio is now a must for any budding musician, engineer, or music producer.

-That may seem like a significant investment, and it is, but let’s face it — it’s a lot smaller than a home studio used to be.
+This may seem like a significant investment, and it is, but let’s face it — it can get confusing on what you need for a home studio.

 You will want a nice size room.
 That means finding the biggest one available to you.
 This will lessen acoustic issues and allow for more space for recording.